Luekrit/Enterprise-IAM-Governance-Lab-with-AI-Powered-Identity-Analytics-Automation/Phase3_mover_leaver_automation/README.md

   - 🔁 Repeatable & Scalable: Supports batch changes for larger orgs

 ---
+### Enhance Features

+1. 📧 Email Notifications to Managers When Access is Revoked
+2. 🔄 Integration with HR System or Identity Feed
+3. ☁️ Store Access Logs in S3 or Push to CloudWatch/SIEM
+4. ⚠️ Flag Anomalies (e.g., Leaver Still Has Active Keys)

+---

 ### Phase 3 Outcome
 We’ve successfully automated the Mover and Leaver identity lifecycle stages in AWS IAM.
 This ensures consistent, secure, and auditable access management aligned with enterprise IAM governance practices.